SMostafa1/Self-Driving-CarND-Behavioral-Cloning-P3/writeup_Report.md

 ![alt text][image7]

-After the collection process, I had 8628 number of imags.
+After the collection process, I had 18966 * 2 number of imags.
 I then preprocessed this data by :
 * Lambda layer was used for normalization
 * Images was cropped as well.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 3 as evidenced by ...
+The ideal number of epochs was 3 as if I increased that number I had overfitting issue.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.